 At this point in my career I’m looking at my legacy and ensuring that I leave the world better than I found it.
 For me, that means doing whatever I can to ensure my daughters and granddaughter have a vastly more positive experience than my own, in every way possible.
 I’d love to hear from you about the ways you support women in your life.

-At All Souls, we are devoting a year-long series in 2019: The F Word: Perspectives on Feminism in the Year of the Woman.
+At All Souls, we are devoted a series in 2019 called, The F Word: Perspectives on Feminism in the Year of the Woman.